opista/stakload/README.md

 - Chores
   - Update grey styling across the board, should use CSS variables (with possibility of later theming)
   - Revisit game controls (launch/install/uninstall etc.)
-  - Revisit quick launch.
-Look at removing button to toggle moveability, determine based on click or hold
   - Accessibility across entire app.
 Look at Mantine docs for accessibility info
   - If app crashes, window controls disappear (windows/linux).
 We should mitigate this
   - Fix bug with full window scrolling rather than just the main contents (behaviour seen on integrations page, but may happen everywhere)